Introduction to pysheds#

 Conditioning the elevation data#

 Raw DEMs often contain artifacts (such as pits, depressions and flat regions) that prevent the DEM from fully draining.
+Full drainage, i.e. the ability for water to flow from any cell to the edge of the DEM, is a prerequisite for hydrological analysis.

 • Flats consist of cells at which every surrounding cell is at the same elevation or higher.